Voiceover Resources: Articles & Posts

 A bit of mid-session adaptation underscored a point I repeat often: things will always go wrong.
 As counterintuitive as it seems, starting with that mindset takes the pressure off of us.

-VO Weekly Workflow – More Distortion
+VO Studio Basics – More Distortion

 Is distortion ever a good thing in the home voiceover studio?
 Getting things correct at the source is a key step in good sound.
 In our home voiceover studios we attempt to capture a very dynamic instrument - the human voice.